Workout Routine Bodyweight

 Quadriceps stretches target the muscles at the front of your thighs.
 Stand tall with your feet hip-width apart, then bend one knee and lift your foot up towards your glutes, grabbing your ankle or foot with the corresponding hand.
 Gently pull your foot closer to your glutes while keeping your upper body upright.
 Hold the stretch for 20 to 30 seconds, then repeat with the other leg.

-See also Workout Routine Every Other Day
+See also Workout Routine Chest And Triceps

 Chest stretch